Through Lean B2B: Build Products Businesses Want, I get to talk with a lot of smart and ambitious founders.

 They’ve either begun by building a MVP or by doing customer discovery within their relevant network, and because their end-game is enterprise, the opportunity only seems to make sense to large organizations or they’re hoping to gain legitimacy with key lighthouse customers, they decide to go enterprise-first.

-- The learning cost is higher: In the enterprise, there’s more steps just to be able to have meaningful discussions: you need to get through the door, understand the buyer groups, the decision-making process, the industry and build a relevant network.
+- The learning cost is higher: In the enterprise, there’s more steps just to be able to have meaningful discussions: you need to get through the door, understand the buyer groups, the decision-making process, the industry and build an early adopter network.

 - You front-load risk: Investors–especially in B2B–don’t typically want to fund customer development.
 It’s likely that everything you do prior to landing your first few customers will be pre-funding, on your own dime.

 - You need a longer runway: The longer the sales cycle, the longer it will take to land your first customers, and the more cash you’ll need to tough it out.
 To survive, you want to reduce the time it takes to get early sales as much as possible.

 - It’s harder to gain momentum: As a B2B founder, your chance of success is related to the proximity you’re able to have with your early adopters and your ability to react/adapt to their feedback.
 It’s much harder to get fast feedback loops going in the enterprise where stakeholder groups are larger.

 - You’ll likely have to build too much: As Atlassian Head of Design Karen Cross said, in enterprise, it’s often about designing for the 100%.
 Without understanding the whole product, you won’t get customers to truly buy in.